zammad/zammad-documentation/install/docker-compose.rst

 .. warning::

-   If you're updating Zammad, below commands will cause values set in ``.env`` and ``docker-compose.override.yml`` to be lost.
+   If you're updating Zammad, below commands will cause values set in ``docker-compose.override.yml`` to be lost.
 You're expected to check if the ``docker-compose.yml`` has changed and if so to adjust it accordingly.

 .. code-block:: sh